carbon-language/carbon-lang/docs/project/goals.md

 **Familiarity for experienced C++ developers with a gentle learning curve.** We need a feasible plan for retraining a C++ workforce to become proficient in Carbon.
-If a long and significant study is required to be minimally proficient, meaning able to read, superficially understand, and do limited debugging or modifications, then the inertia of C++ will inevitably win.
+If long and significant study is required to be minimally proficient, meaning able to read, superficially understand, and do limited debugging or modifications, then the inertia of C++ will inevitably win.
 Further, we need a gentle and easily traversed learning curve to basic productivity in order for